mardanali9035/Program-Files/README.md

 # Program-Files

-Created a small Calculator progrm in JAVA.
+All given four problem statements are written and executed in JAVA.